godotengine/godot-docs/classes/class_tlsoptions.rst

 :ref:`TLSOptions<class_TLSOptions>` **client_unsafe** **(** :ref:`X509Certificate<class_X509Certificate>` trusted_chain=null **)** |static|

 Creates an **unsafe** TLS client configuration where certificate validation is optional.
-You can optionally provide a valid ``trusted_chain``, but the common name of the certififcates will never be checked.
+You can optionally provide a valid ``trusted_chain``, but the common name of the certificates will never be checked.
 Using this configuration for purposes other than testing **is not recommended**.

-Note: On the Web plafrom, TLS verification is always enforced against the CA list of the web browser.
+\ **Note:** On the Web platform, TLS verification is always enforced against the CA list of the web browser.
 This is considered a security feature.

 .. rst-class:: classref-item-separator